Add a Push source

 "Configuration" tab

-On the Add/Edit a Push Source page, the Configuration tab is selected by default.
-It contains your source’s general and authentication information, as well as other parameters.
+On the Add a Push source page, the Configuration tab is selected by default.
+It contains your source’s general information and push process options.

 General information